dashbird/site/content/blog/python-aws-lambda-error-handling.md

 ![Python error handling](/images/blog/04-01-2018/python-error-handling-aws-lambda.png)

 #### Syntax Errors
 Syntax errors, also known as **parsing errors**, are perhaps the most common kind of failure.
-They get thrown before the code execution starts.
+They get thrown before any program command is executed.
 Here's how one looks like:

 ```
 >>> while True print('Hello world')